inigoliz/rpi-meets-tpu/README.md

 # RPi meets TPU

-Run ML models on the video feed from a Raspberry Pi camera module using a Coral TPU as a ML accelerator.
+Run ML models on the video feed from a Raspberry Pi camera using a Coral TPU as a ML accelerator.

 Hardware needed:
 - Raspberry Pi + Camera Module